Tecolotl-byte/Tecolotl-byte/README.md

 ## Hi there 👋

+- Risk @ JP working on python for quantitative finance basics, with a specific focus on the mechanics of futures markets.

 <!--
 **Tecolotl-byte/Tecolotl-byte** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.